rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 title: MBot System Setup
 parent: Student Guide
 nav_order: 2
-last_modified_at: 2023-10-19 16:37:48 -0500
+last_modified_at: 2023-10-19 17:35:48 -0500
 ---

 {: .important}
-A major update is scheduled for release next Tuesday, please note that this guide is still a work in progress.
+A major update is scheduled for release next Tuesday (10/24), please note that this guide is still a work in progress.

 > This guide will walk you through the steps needed to setup the MBot Classic system.
 The guide is intended to be followed in order, do not jump back and forth.